biomchen/id-fusulinids/README.md

 ### Model

 The convolutional neural network (CNN) is implemented with `Keras` API (`TensorFlow` backend).
 Because the images of fusulinids are less complicated than those of biomedical counterparts, our CNN model is a much simpler architecture than that of U-net.
 In total, the CNN has 31,641,670 trainable parameters in total.
-I applied `Adam` as optimizer, `sparse_categorical_crossentropy` for loss function, and  `mse` for validation metrics.
+I applied `Adam` as optimizer and `sparse_categorical_crossentropy` for loss function.
 See the codes below for details.

 ```python
 def build_cnn(input_size=(255, 255, 3)):